Skip Walker: Professional career

 Walker was waived by the Rough Riders in May 1985.
-He was later signed by the Green Bay Packers in the National Football League, but was released in late July.
+He ended his CFL career with 648 rushing attempts, 3,574 rushing yards and 33 touchdowns.
+He also recorded 114 receptions for 1,625 yards and 7 touchdowns.
+As a kick returner, he returned 53 kicks for 1,288 return yards and 1 touchdown.
+He was later signed by the Green Bay Packers in the National Football League but was released in late July.
 He subsequently retired.

 Later life and death

 After retiring from football, Walker returned to Austin, Texas, where he opened a restaurant named Hoover's and became a coach at Reagan High School.
 Walker died of cancer on April 13, 2022, at the age of 67.